Solomon Elimimian: Buffalo Bills

-Following his collegiate career, Elimimian was signed by the Buffalo Bills of the National Football League and played in two preseason games.
-On September 1, 2009, he was released by the Bills.
+After going undrafted in the 2009 NFL draft, Elimimian was signed by the Buffalo Bills of the National Football League on August 19, 2009.
+He played in two preseason games before being released on September 1, 2009.

 BC Lions

-Elimimian signed as a free agent with the BC Lions of the Canadian Football League on May 19, 2010.
+Elimimian signed as a free agent with the BC Lions of the Canadian Football League (CFL) on May 19, 2010.
 Elimimian recorded 77 tackles, five sacks and 11 special teams tackles in only 16 games.
 For his impressive efforts, he finished the year by winning the CFL's Most Outstanding Rookie Award for the 2010 CFL season.
 In the 2011 season Elimimian was voted as the leagues 'hardest hitter' according to a TSN annual Player Poll, voted on by more than 250 CFL players.
 Elimimian finished the 2011 season with 98 tackles, 4 sacks and 2 interceptions.
 He went on with the Lions to capture the 99th Grey Cup.

 Minnesota Vikings

-Following two outstanding years in the CFL Elimimian decided to sign a two-year contract with the Minnesota Vikings of the NFL.
+Following two outstanding years in the CFL, Elimimian decided to sign a two-year contract with the Minnesota Vikings of the NFL on January 31, 2012.
 On August 25, 2012, he was released by the Vikings.